Dutch September vote leaves months of uncertainty

 Investors said they were focused on the strong economy, relative to other members of the euro zone.
 Unemployment and debt levels are low and the country is running a trade surplus.

-Fitch ratings agency said on Wednesday it was assuming the Dutch would meet the EU target in 2013.
+"But then you have probably got a fair amount of people on the other side of it who thought, 'well actually I still like the fundamentals, I think the Dutch generally, across the parties, are fiscally conservative and they will sort something out.'"

-"However, domestic policy uncertainty has increased, while financial and economic risks from the euro zone crisis remain significant.
-If it becomes clear that our base-case is unlikely to materialise, pressure on the rating will increase," it said in a statement.
+The political crisis has attracted the attention of ratings agency Moody's.
+It reaffirmed the country's top notch credit score on Monday but said it could come under pressure if its commitment to fiscal discipline weakened.

-(Additional reporting by Robert-Jan Bartunek, Ana da Costa and Marius Zaharia; Editing by Anna Willard)
+(Additional reporting by Gilbert Kreijger and Ana da Costa; Editing by Anna Willard)